NYPL/digarch/transfers/cloud-file-transfer.md

 * Connect RAID to Lab Workstation or Login to Lab Workstation
 * Open Terminal
 * Create temporary working folder on RAID or on Lab Workstation by entering ```mkdir path/to/working/folder```
     * Note: Folder should be named following file transfer naming convention, ```ACQ_four-digit-acquisition-id_six-digit-spec-id```.
-Acquisiton, Collection and SPEC ID information can be found in the associated [SPEC](link to SPEC listing in ) records.
+Acquisiton, Collection and SPEC ID information can be found in the associated SPEC records.
 * Navigate into temporary work folder by entering ```cd path/to/working/folder```

 # File transfer with Rclone:
 Rclone is a command line program for managing files on cloud storage.
 Using rclone for filetransfers requires configuring storage locations as saved remote locations.
 For detailed rclone installation and configuration instructions visit the dedicated [rclone](https://nypl.github.io/digarch/tools/rclone.html) page.

-* Confirm working folder created in the [Workstation Preparation]()section is the current working directory in terminal.
+* Confirm working folder created in the Workstation Preparation section is the current working directory in terminal.

 * Confirm you have access to the intended folder
 ```rclone ls remote:path/to/source```